sedexdev/data_mini_project/README.md

 This sample project is intended to demonstrate a working understanding of the fundamentals of creating data-driven applications in Python.
-The project uses modern tooling and workflows to design and test a data application, and and deploy it to the cloud.
+The project uses modern tooling and workflows to design and test a data application, and then deploy it to the cloud.

 The sample datasets used represent global levels of education on a national basis.